(Mitral Valve Stenosis—Child)

 - Infective endocarditis

-- Other growths that block blood flow through the mitral valve
+- Growth that block blood flow through the mitral valve

 - Being born with mitral valve problems